As an Amazon Associate All Garage Floors earns from qualifying purchases.

 - Available in a clear matte or gloss finish

-The better chemical and abrasion resistance is one thing that makes this garage floor sealer stand out compared to other acrylic sealers.
-It has excellent resistance to motor oil and salts and good resistance to gasoline and most other chemicals that you find in a typical garage.
+The better chemical and abrasion resistance is one benefit that makes this garage floor sealer stand out compared to other acrylic sealers.
+It has good resistance to motor oil and salts and good resistance to gasoline and most other chemicals that you find in a typical garage.
 If you do happen to damage the surface, it is easily repaired with the application of more sealer.

-Slip resistance for this sealer is excellent when dry.
-Some people say it will actually squeak under a rubber soled shoe.
-Like epoxy, it can be somewhat slippery when wet and Legacy Industrial recommends applying their Soft Skid additive in the Fine grit level to the final coat to improve the anti-skid properties.
+One thing to be aware of is that like most topical sealers, this one can be somewhat slippery when wet.
+Legacy Industrial recommends applying their Soft Skid additive in the Fine grit level to the final coat if you want to improve the anti-skid properties.

 How easy is it to apply this sealer?

-If you are looking for a do-it-yourself garage floor sealer that will stand up to the rigors of light to medium duty garage use, then this sealer is definitely worth looking into.
-Though not as durable as epoxy, it is easy to apply, easily repaired, easy to clean, looks great, and has good wear resistance for a sealer of this type.
+If you are looking for a DIY garage floor sealer that will stand up to the rigors of light to medium duty garage use, then this sealer is definitely worth looking into.
+It is easy to apply, easily repaired, easy to clean, looks great, and has good wear resistance for a sealer of this type.
 For more information on this product we recommend that you contact Legacy Industrial directly.